swapnilkusumwal/Interview-Scheduler/README.md

 - Gives a glance at all the upcoming interviews.
 - Helps create new interviews on the specified date and time.
 - Checks for conflicting interviews.
-- Edit previously scheduled emails.
+- Edit previously scheduled interviews.
 - Automated emailing to attendees of the interview.

 Screenshots: